-Mumford, a Republican, was the representative for New York's 2nd congressional district from 1809 to 1811.
+Mumford was the representative for New York’s 2nd congressional district and was a Republican.
+He served from 1809 to 1811.

 From Dec 1805 to Mar 1811, Mumford missed 178 of 686 roll call votes, which is 25.9%.
 This is worse than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000